-CTE ADVANCED STUDIO ARTS AND GRAPHIC DESIGN 1-2 1.0 credit Prerequisite: Intermediate Studio Arts and Graphic Design 1-2 Fee: \$40.00
+CTE ADVANCED GRAPHIC DESIGN 1-2 1.0 credit Prerequisite: Intermediate Studio Arts and Graphic Design 1-2 Fee: \$40.00 This is a one-year course designed around expanding on the basic techniques learned in Introduction to Studio

-This is a one-year course designed around expanding on the basic techniques learned in Introduction to Studio Arts and Graphic Design 1-2.
+Arts and Graphic Design 1-2.
 Students will prepare, plan & execute projects using graphic design technology.
 This course is designed to allow students more freedom to pursue use of images and subject matter in the workplace.
 Adobe Photoshop and Illustrator play an integral role in the creative process in the course as well as continued development of their artistic skills.
 The course fee is used to purchase brushes, canvas, paper, graphic pencils, charcoal, colored pencils, erasers, and ink.
 At this level, the students are also exposed to the mediums of clay, oil pastels, watercolor, acrylic, and quills.

-MCC LHHS

-DE ART 111 (H) (1 st Semester Only) 3.0 credit hrs 0.5 credit

-Prerequisites: Fee: \$20.00

-Please see Honors requirements on page 10.

-Accuplacer score (Reading=217) by Spring Deadline

-ART 111 is a study of the elements and principles of design as a basis for the visual arts.
-Development of perception, imagination, and expression through problem solving, discussion, and critical evaluation is included.
-Emphasis is on two-dimensional work.

-The course fee is used to purchase brushes, canvas, paper, graphic pencils, charcoal, colored pencils, erasers, and ink.
-At this level, the students are also exposed to the mediums of clay, oil pastels, watercolor, acrylic, and quills.

-CTE ADVANCED PORTFOLIO (2 ND Semester Only) 0.5 credit Prerequisite: 3.0 GPA in CTE INTERMEDIATE STUDIO ARTS AND GRAPHIC DESIGN 1-2 Fee: \$20.00

-A studio class designed for the career-minded art student with an emphasis on developing an independent portfolio of works.
-Topics will include advanced painting techniques, murals, film, and the study of traditional artists.
+DE ART 111 (H) (1st Semester Only) Prerequisites: Please see Honors requirements on page 10.
+Accuplacer score (Reading=217) by Spring Deadline MCC 3.0 credit hrs LHHS 0.5 credit Fee: \$20.00 ART 111 is a study of the elements and principles of design as a basis for perception, imagination, and expression through problem solving, discussion included.
+Emphasis is on two-dimensional work. • The course fee is used to purchase brushes, canvas, paper, graphic pencil and ink.
+At this level, the students are also exposed to the mediums of clay quills.
+CTE ADVANCED PORTFOLIO (2 ND Semester Only) 0.5 credit Prerequisite: 3.0 GPA in CTE INTERMEDIATE STUDIO ARTS AND DESIGN 1-2 GRAPHIC Fee: \$20.00 A studio class designed for the career-minded art student with an emphasi portfolio of works.
+Topics will include advanced painting techniques, mura artists. -